microsoft/BotFramework-WeChat/doc/README.md

 ## Test through WeChat

-Everything is done, you can try it in your WeChat.
+Everything is done, you can try it in your WeChat client.

  ![chat](./media/chat.png)